Enter your email address below and subscribe to our newsletter

 Expert Tips

-Cook the batter on medium-low heat to ensure a perfect set of crepes.
-This step will ensure that the crepes are lightly golden.
-When choosing the right toppings, consider taking an alternative route.
-For example, you could select date syrup instead of maple syrup.
-Or try a different type of honey with a variety of unusual fruits.
-Consider pomegranate seeds, blueberries and cherries as great toppings.
+Cook the batter on medium-low heat to achieve perfectly set crepes that are lightly golden.
+When it comes to selecting toppings, consider trying something different.
+For example, you might choose date syrup instead of maple syrup or experiment with a unique type of honey paired with a variety of unusual fruits.
+Pomegranate seeds, blueberries, and cherries make excellent toppings.

 What to Serve with Crepes?

-Crepes are incredible because they strike the perfect balance between simplicity and elegance.
-They are also versatile because they can be paired with sweet or savoury fillings, toppings, or sides.
-To indulge your sweet cravings, use honey, Maple syrup, chocolate spread, powdered sugar, or jam.
+Crepes are wonderful because they perfectly balance simplicity and elegance.
+They are also highly versatile, as they can be filled with sweet or savory ingredients, toppings, and sides.

-Several ingredients, such as whipped cream, caramelized apple or pear, banana, and fresh berries like strawberries, blueberries, blackberries, or raspberries, can be used.
-While having sweet Crepes, it is a must to have sides to fully enjoy the experience, like adding vanilla ice cream, Greek yogurt, Cappuccino, sparkling wine, or a mimosa cocktail.
-The fillings used are cheese and egg, spinach and Ricotta, mushroom and Gruyere, smoked salmon and dill cream cheese, chicken and pesto, Roasted vegetables, and honey.
+Consider using honey, maple syrup, chocolate spread, powdered sugar, or jam to enhance the crepes, various ingredients like whipped cream, caramelized apples or pears, bananas, and fresh berries can add more flavour to the overall dish.
+To fully enjoy this experience, consider serving crepes with sides like vanilla ice cream, Greek yogurt, cappuccino, sparkling wine, or a mimosa cocktail.
+For savory crepes, popular fillings include cheese and egg, spinach and ricotta, mushrooms and Gruyère, smoked salmon and dill cream cheese, chicken and pesto, roasted vegetables, and honey.

 How to store and reheat Crepes?